-Step 1: Create and Test - Create and test with students your original curriculum that teaches K-12 engineering (or science and/or math concepts with application or context to engineering).
-To save you time and work later, we suggest you use the TE templates (see below), as you draft your curriculum.
+Create and test with students your original curriculum—lessons and activities that teach K-12 engineering or science and/or math concepts with application or context to engineering.
+Download a TE template (step 2) to draft and polish your curriculum.
 For guidance, review the following resources:

 Note: Your original curriculum must be classroom-tested with your K-12 students, or K-12 students in a program you're partnering with, and will be checked for originality via TurnItIn.